DDogCap/discfinder-app/SUPABASE_SETUP.md

 2. Click "Start your project" and sign up/login
 3. Click "New Project"
 4. Choose your organization
-5. Enter project name: `discfinder`
+5. Enter project name: `dzdiscfinder`
 6. Enter a strong database password
 7. Choose a region close to you
 8. Click "Create new project"